ihmcrobotics/ihmc-common-hardware/README.md

 ## ihmc-common-hardware-devices

-Main subproject containing code for etherCAT device communication and control, as well as abstract classes for creating a hardware device map and manager.
+This subproject contains code for etherCAT device communication and control, as well as abstract classes for creating a hardware device map and manager

 ### Structure

-- commonHardware: Main directory of the project, contains abstract classes for creating a hardware map and manager
+- commonHardware: Main directory, contains abstract classes for creating a hardware map and manager
     - devices: Contains code for commonly used devices (IMU, encoder, load cell) and interfaces for easy integration of new devices into the system
-    - hardwareStatusUI: Contains all code relevant to creating a UI for easier debugging of device statuses
     - mechanisms: Contains code for managing actuation mechanisms and interfaces for integration of new types into the system.
 Currently, only cycloids have a full implementation

-    - xmlDescription: Contains code for XML-formatted descriptions of all devices and mechanisms in the project, as well as methods for loading XML descriptions
+## ihmc-hardware-status-ui

+This subproject contains code for monitoring and displaying the current status of the devices on the robot in a tabular form.

+### Structure
+- hardwareStatusUI: Main directory
+    - controllerSide: Holding the current status of a device and providing it for the visualizer
+    - visualizerSide: Creating the table visualization and implementing it within SCS2

+## ihmc-hardware-xml-toolkit

+This subproject contains code to translate xml-formatted robot descriptions into device/mechanism settings and parameters

+### Structure
+- hardwareXmlToolkit: Main directory, contains classes for a general hardware description and the loader used to translate descriptions
+    - devices: Translating device descriptions from xml formatting
+    - joints: Translating joint descriptions from xml formatting
+    - priority: Translating thread priority settings from xml formatting
+    - settings: Translating communication (EtherCAT, ROS2) settings from xml formatting
+    - transmissions: Translating transmission settings from xml formatting

-### How to Implement for your own robot
+## How to Implement for your own robot

 There are four steps to follow for basic implementation for your own robot using devices already implemented: